gardener/gardener-extension-provider-azure/docs/usage-as-end-user.md

 ## `WorkerConfig`

-The Azure extension does not support a specific `WorkerConfig` yet, however, it supports encryption for volumes plus support for additional data volumes per machine.
+The Azure extension supports encryption for volumes plus support for additional data volumes per machine.
 Please note that you cannot specify the `encrypted` flag for Azure disks as they are encrypted by default/out-of-the-box.
 For each data volume, you have to specify a name.
 The following YAML is a snippet of a `Shoot` resource: